0xbharath/art-of-packet-crafting-with-scapy/README.md

 # The-Art-of-Packet-Crafting-with-Scapy
-This a workshop on crafting packets with Scapy.
+A workshop on crafting packets with Scapy.